 Any University of Iowa course taken in any mode of delivery—during a regular semester, a summer session, an intensive session, or through distance learning and the Division of Continuing Education—may be repeated in the same mode of delivery or in any other mode of delivery.

 Students who have been awarded a degree from the University of Iowa may not use the second-grade-only option on a course taken before the degree was awarded.

 Students must register as usual for the course that is to be repeated.
 After the session in which the course is being repeated has begun, students must request the second-grade-only option by completing the Second-Grade-Only Option Request Form.
 Students must follow this procedure or both grades will be counted in their University of Iowa grade-point average.

 The permanent record is adjusted by placing a pound symbol (#) next to the first grade to indicate that it is no longer being included in the grade-point-average calculation, and only the semester hours from the second registration have been counted as semester hours earned.
 Once placed on the record, the option may not be retracted.
 Graduate or professional colleges may recalculate grade-point averages using all grades visible on the permanent record.

 The College of Public Health endorses the policies and rights of students as printed in Section 1 of the General Conduct Regulations in the University of Iowa Code of Student Life.
 Examples of academic dishonesty can be found below.

 All students are invited to discuss academic misconduct and its consequences as well as how to appeal a decision made by the College.
-Please contact Kim Williams for further information about the College of Public Health’s academic misconduct policy.
+Please contact Kim Klinedinst for further information about the College of Public Health’s academic misconduct policy.

 Students are encouraged to review the UI Code of Student Life for university-wide expectations for student behavior.
 All nonacademic violations are referred directly to the Division of Student Life on the UI campus.